 Where To Start?

 If it’s difficult for you to know where to start, there are a couple of basic steps in personal finance that you can take.

 First, it’s important to save enough money for an emergency fund.
 I would advise saving money between three and six months of living expenses, depending on what makes you comfortable.
 Personally, I have three months of living expenses set aside because I know I can get another job within weeks.

 Please write down your financial term goals and work toward them every month.
 It is important to know what you’re striving for.
 It will make you motivated to keep going.

 Be your own financial advisor in terms of planning your retirement.
 Retiring early or not, you need to know how much money you need to retire.
 Retiring is something most people start to think about when they get older.
 However, with the power of compound interest, the earlier you start, the better!

 Things you can plan for is to pay off any debt you may have; this includes credit card debt and student loans.
-Save more each month, live frugal, earn some extra money, stop living paycheck to paycheck, and you will surprise yourself how quickly you can pay it all off.
+Save more each month, live frugal, earn some extra money, stop living paycheck to paycheck, and you will surprise yourself with how quickly you can pay it all off.

 Money management is an essential skill to learn, the earlier you learn it, the better.

 Last but not least: investing.
 Investing is often perceived by people as difficult or impossible in their situation.
 I don’t see it this way.
 When you’re saving for the future, investing in the stock market will help you tremendously.
 Here are 5 simple steps to start investing your first dollar today!